naturalnick/firebase-extension-generate-thumbnails/POSTINSTALL.md

 -  Detects if the file is a video
 -  Checks to see if the video is in the `${param:VIDEO_PATH}` directory
 -  Takes a screenshot `${param:TIMESTAMP}` second(s) into the video
--  Sets the name of the file based on the video filename and a prefix or suffix if provided
+-  Sets the name of the file based on the video filename and a prefix and/or suffix if provided, and the file type of the image `${param:IMAGE_TYPE}`
--  Stores the generated image (png) in the `${param:THUMBNAIL_PATH}` directory in your Storage bucket
+-  Stores the generated image in the `${param:THUMBNAIL_PATH}` directory in your Storage bucket

 ### Monitoring